These easy-care succulents add bold forms and color to gardens and containers.

 There is more to Crassula than the common Crassula ovata.
 This diverse genus from South Africa includes mat-forming types with magenta flowers (Crassula schmidtii) and varieties that grow in braid-like geometric patterns (Crassula muscosa).
 All thrive with little water and well-draining soil.

 The tightly packed rosettes of Sempervivum spread by forming tiny off-shoots from parent rosettes.
 Many are native to the mountains of Europe and can be more cold-hardy than their Echeveria counterparts.
-Color and shape vary widely among hybrids, with some forming intricate filaments across each rosettes (Sempervivum arachnoideum).
+Color and shape vary widely among hybrids, with some intricate forming filaments across each rosette (Sempervivum arachnoideum).

 The leaves of Kalanchoe vary from paddle-shaped (Kalanchoe luciae) to ones that resemble fuzzy elephant ears (Kalanchoe beharensis).
 Most are native to Madagascar and South Africa and grow well in full sun or light shade (in hot summer climates) with little care.

 The cylindrical, silvery-blue leaves of this low-growing succulent provide year-round interest in mild climates.
 Add to garden beds for calming swaths of blue or grow in containers in full sun.
-Most common species are Senecio mandraliscae and slightly smaller Senecio serpens.
+The most common species are Senecio mandraliscae and slightly smaller Senecio serpens.